 Despite the interactive elements are aesthetically attractive and eye-catching they might distract a visitor while navigating on the website.
 Taking it into consideration, the web designer has made the website control process easier by placing a navigation bar on the left side of a screen.

-However, the website seems to be too luxurious for one product, it still inspires for the gorgeous ideas like the mouse-controlled viewpoint that can be used for any another product.
+However, the website seems to be too luxurious for one product, it still inspires for gorgeous ideas like the mouse-controlled viewpoint that can be used for any other product.

 Due to the reason that GoPro deals primarily with photo equipment, hovering over the products in the grid display demonstrates a sample of a photo taken with a certain type of GoPro product.
 This gives customers a better idea of how the product can benefit them.